lgoldstein/mina-sshd/README.md

 1. If any of the sources yields an empty string or is missing (in the case of a resource) then no welcome banner message is sent.

-2. If the banner is loaded from a file resource then one can configure the [Charset](https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html) used to convert the file's contents into a string via the `ServerAuthenticationManager.WELCOME_BANNER_CHARSET` configuration value (default=`UTF-8`).
+2. If the banner is loaded from a file resource, then one can configure the [Charset](https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html) used to convert the file's contents into a string via the `ServerAuthenticationManager.WELCOME_BANNER_CHARSET` configuration key (default=`UTF-8`).

 3. In this context, see also the `ServerAuthenticationManager.WELCOME_BANNER_LANGUAGE` configuration key - which provides control over the declared language tag, although most clients seem to ignore it.